DataDog/integrations-extras/speedscale/README.md

 ### Configuration

-1. To use this integration you need a Datadog [API Key][2] so that the Datadog Agent can submit metrics and events to Datadog.
+1. To use this integration you need a Datadog [API Key][2] so that events can be submitted into Datadog.

    A best practice is to save this into an environment variable.
 Most likely you will store this environment variable in your continuous integration system, but when doing a one-off test you can access in your terminal like so: